hantsy/spring6-sandbox/docs/boot-vibur-dbcp.md

 }
 ```

-Create a *docker-compose.yml* file to serve a running Postgres database.
+Create a *docker-compose.yml* file to run a Postgres database:

 ```yml
 services: